Probabilistic risk aversion for generalized rank-dependent functions: Preliminaries

 \subsection{Generalized rank-dependent functions}

-We first introduce Signed Choquet integrals and dual utilities, and then use them to define generalized rank-dependent functions and rank-dependent utilities.
-Signed Choquet integrals are law-based mappings which are additive for comonotonic random variables (Theorem 1 of \cite{WWW20}, based on a result of \cite{S86}), but not necessarily monotone.
+We first formulate signed Choquet functions and dual utilities, and then introduce rank-dependent utilities and generalized rank-dependent functions.
+Signed Choquet functions are law-based mappings which are additive for comonotonic random variables (Theorem 1 of \cite{WWW20}, based on Proposition 2 of \cite{S86}), but not necessarily monotone.
 Denote the set of all \emph{distortion functions} by $ \H ^{\rm BV}$, and its subset of increasing normalized distortion functions by $ \H^{\rm DT}$,\footnote{DT stands for the dual theory of choice under risk of \cite{Y87}.}